-This morning I awoke and switched on the Radio 4 Today programme, as I do most days.
-I was surprised to hear that 69-year old mainstream journalist John Humphrys was at the Glastonbury music festival.
-I don’t why I should be surprised because every year the BBC turns itself into a massive PR machine for what is, when all’s said and done, a commercial enterprise.
-At around 8:45am, immediately after John had interviewed Sir Mick Jagger, Justin Webb read out an email from writer Ian Martin (Thick of It, Veep) that asked: “Is the BBC going to manage one, just one, remotely critical comment on Glastonbury?”
+At around 8:45 am on the same programme, immediately after John had interviewed Sir Mick Jagger, Justin Webb read out an email from writer Ian Martin (Thick of It, Veep).
+He asked: “Is the BBC going to manage one, just one, remotely critical comment on Glastonbury?”
 John said that there’d been no water in his cabin that morning.

-Now I love the BBC and I am a keen supporter of music festivals – even “Big Mama” Glastonbury – but I have to admit that I find the relentlessly positive publicity Glastonbury receives a little nauseating.
+Now I love the BBC and I am a keen supporter of music festivals, even “Big Mama” Glastonbury.
+But even I find the relentlessly positive publicity Glastonbury receives too much to bear.
 It’s getting to the stage where it’s starting to look satirical.

-This morning, one of the main headlines on the BBC News website was “Arctic Monkeys headline Glastonbury”… er, news?
-I think we knew quite a long time ago that Arctic Monkeys would be there on Friday.
-Several links to other Glastonbury stories follow, then, further down the page, we see that Glastonbury has its own section on the BBC Entertainment website.
+This morning, one of the main headlines on the BBC News website was “Arctic Monkeys headline Glastonbury”.
+News?
+I think we knew that quite a long time ago.
+Several other Glastonbury stories follow.
+Then, further down the page, it is revealed that Glastonbury has its own section on the BBC Entertainment website.

 Elsewhere on the BBC, phrases like “the biggest music news story of the week is that the Rolling Stones are headlining Glastonbury” abound.
-Is this “news” regarded as “big news” because of the Rolling Stones or because it’s about Glastonbury?
-Didn’t the Stones play the Isle of Wight Festival in 2007 with a lot less publicity?
-And aren’t they also appearing over two nights in Hyde Park, London, next month?
-Surely that should be given more prominence because it comes 44 years after their iconic free concert that followed Brian Jones’ death in 1969?
+Is this “news” regarded as “big news” because of the Rolling Stones or because it’s at Glastonbury?
+Didn’t the Stones play the Isle of Wight Festival in 2007 with far less publicity?
+And what about the two nights in Hyde Park, London, next month?
+Surely that should be highlighted?
+If only because it comes 44 years after the iconic free concert that followed Brian Jones’ death in 1969?
 Apparently not.

-What I’ve not heard a word about – certainly not on the BBC – is the genuine news that the Stones didn’t want their set broadcast at all on the otherwise wall-to-wall blanket television coverage.
-Eventually they agreed to four songs, then a maximum of 15 minutes and, after a lot of lobbying from both the Corporation and the festival-organising farmer/ daughter Eavis team, the rumour is that the Regal Rock Royalty have graciously consented to a full hour of their set being live-streamed.
-We’ll see… [In the end the BBC joined the Rolling Stones set an hour in, starting with Miss You.]
+The BBC weren’t so keen to broadcast the news that the Stones didn’t want their set broadcast at all.
+Eventually, they agreed to four songs.
+Then a maximum of 15 minutes.
+And, after a lot of lobbying from the Corporation and the festival-organising Eavis team, the rumour is that the Regal Rock Royalty has graciously consented to a full hour.
+We’ll see… [In the end, the BBC joined the Rolling Stones set an hour in, starting with Miss You.]